-Student's on SAP Suspension due to exceeding the maximum time frame (not remaining on pace in cumulative attempted hours) are no longer eligible for student aid funding.
+Students on SAP Suspension due to exceeding the maximum time frame (not remaining on pace in cumulative attempted hours) are no longer eligible for student aid funding.
 They may submit a personal letter (an Appeal) explaining and documenting why they did not stay on pace and complete their program of study within the published timeframe.
-The Appeal letter must be submitted with an academic plan of program completion including total hours and semesters still required to complete the program.
+The Appeal letter must be submitted with an academic plan for program completion, including total hours and semesters still required to complete the program.
 This plan is called a Degree Audit and must be prepared by the student's DACC academic advisor/counselor.
-The Appeals Committee will take into consideration that remedial coursework may have extended the timeframe towards a completion date.
+The Appeals Committee will consider that remedial coursework may have extended the timeframe toward a completion date.

-REINSTATEMENT OF AID ELIGIBILITY (Appeal Procedures)
+REINSTATEMENT OF AID ELIGIBILITY

+Appeal Procedures

 If the student feels there were circumstances beyond their control that affected their academic performance, they may appeal the SAP Suspension.
-An appeal is a written statement from the student with supporting documentation explaining your circumstances and your plans to be successful in the future semesters.
+An appeal is a written statement from the student with supporting documentation explaining your circumstances and your plans to be successful in future semesters.
 Other support documentation could include:

-- A physician who can document that an illness or accident prevented the student from successfully completing their studies and that the student is now able to successfully resume their studies. - A physician/clergy/counselor who can verify that the death or life-threatening illness of an immediate family member prevented the student from successfully completing their course work and the family circumstance is no longer applicable. - An academic advisor/counselor or an employer, childcare provider, etc. who knows about circumstances beyond the student's control that prevented the completion of course work and these circumstances have been resolved.
+- ❖ A physician who can document that an illness or accident prevented the student from completing their studies and that the student is now able to successfully resume their studies. - ❖ A physician/clergy/counselor who can verify that the death or life-threatening illness of an immediate family member prevented the student from completing their coursework, and the family circumstance is no longer applicable. - An academic advisor/counselor or an employer, childcare provider, etc., who knows about circumstances beyond the student's control that prevented the completion of coursework, and these circumstances have been resolved.